mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 ## Session Replay (Beta)

-Record and track how a user interacts with your application.
-Recordings are disabled by default, and the Recorder SDK will not be loaded into your application until specified.
+Capture data how a user interacts with your application.
+Replay collection is disabled by default, and the Replay SDK will not be loaded into your application until specified.

 ### Sampling Method

-The recommended way to record is by sampling a subset of users, specified during initialization:
+The recommended way to capture session replays is by sampling a subset of users, specified during initialization:

 ```javascript
 mixpanel.init(